-The mission of the Greensboro Day School College Counseling program is to prompt self-reflection and personal growth among our students and help them to find a school that is a good fit and will support their continued growth toward adulthood.
+The mission of the Greensboro Day School College Counseling program is to prompt self-reflection and personal growth among our students and help them find a university that is a good fit and will support their continued growth toward adulthood.

 Applying to college is not only about finding a school that is the “right fit” but also about self-discovery.
 The process of inquiry and transition challenges students to think outside of the box and explore options they may not have previously considered.
-Throughout the junior and senior years, students will become increasingly responsible for managing their college search.
-As students take ownership for this process, they continue to learn how to think critically, communicate effectively, self-advocate, and build relationships.
-These are the very skills that will help them to make a successful transition from high school to college life and beyond.
+Throughout junior and senior year, students will become increasingly responsible for managing their college search.
+As students take ownership of this process, they continue to learn how to think critically, communicate effectively, self-advocate, and build relationships.
+These are the very skills that will help them make a successful transition from high school to college life and beyond.

 I was incredibly well prepared for my academic studies at college.
 The teachers at Greensboro Day School challenged and supported me.
 They take the time to give you thorough feedback on papers and tests.
 My teacher's support and feedback helped prepare me for college, especially compared to my college classmates.
 I am so much better prepared!

 Zach Shue '17, K-12 Greensboro Day School Appalachian State University